-In a 16-day repeated dose toxicity study (NTP, 1997), groups of 5 male and 5 female rats were daily exposed to 0, 94, 188, 375, 750 or 1500 ppm (equivalent to 0, 0.235, 0.47, 0.938, 1.88 and 3.75 mg/L, respectively) nitromethane by inhalation for 6h + 12 minutes during 16 days.
+In a 16-day repeated dose toxicity study (NTP, 1997), groups of 5 male and 5 female rats were daily exposed to 0, 94, 188, 375, 750 or 1500 ppm (equivalent to 0, 0.235, 0.47, 0.938, 1.88 and 3.75 mg/L, respectively) nitromethane by inhalation for 6 h + 12 min during 16 days.
 All animals survived until the end of the study.
 The mean body weight gain of male rats in the 1500 ppm was slightly but statistically significantly less than that of controls whereas no difference was noted in the body weight and body weight changes in females.
 In the highest dose group, all male and female rats demonstrated hypoactivity and a loss of coordination in the hindlimbs near the end of the study.
+Other clinical signs in this group included preening, rapid breathing and hyperactivity early in the study.
 The relative liver weights of all exposed groups of male rats and the absolute and relative liver weights of females exposed to 375 ppm or greater were significantly superior than those of controls.